MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Set-CsOnlineApplicationInstance.md

 # Set-CsOnlineApplicationInstance

 ## SYNOPSIS
-Updates an application instance in AAD.
-The update will be sync'ed into LyncAD or BVD after it's made in AAD.
+Updates an application instance in Azure Active Directory.
+The update will be sync'ed into LyncAD or BVD after it's made in Azure Active Directory.

 ## SYNTAX